-In April 2021, we initiated our Phase 1 MYTHIC clinical trial for RP-6306, our PKMYT1 (Protein Kinase Membrane-associated tyrosine- and threonine-specific cdc-2 inhibitory kinase) SL inhibitor, as a monotherapy for the treatment of molecularly selected advanced solid tumors, and anticipate early Phase 1 read-outs of the monotherapy data in June 2023.
-We initiated Phase 1 combination studies of RP-6306 with gemcitabine (MAGNETIC) in December 2021, camonsertib (MYTHIC) in May 2022, and FOLFIRI (MINOTAUR) in August 2022, each for the treatment of molecularly selected advanced solid tumors, and anticipate providing an update on some of these combination studies in the fourth quarter of 2023.
-In the fourth quarter of 2022, we received fast track designation for RP-6306 in combination with gemcitabine for the treatment of adult patients with CCNE1-amplified, or FBXW7, or PPP2R1A mutated platinum resistant ovarian cancer.
-Based on promising preclinical data released at the 34th EORTC-NCI-AACR Symposium in October 2022, we are working with clinical investigators to initiate clinical testing, as part of an investigator-sponsored trial (IST), of a fourth RP-6306 combination with carboplatin, with first patient dosing expected this year.
-In the fourth quarter of 2022, we entered into an agreement with Canadian Cancer Trials Group, or CCTG, for a planned, basket Phase 2 IST to evaluate RP-6306 in combination with gemcitabine in patients with CD4/6i-resistant ER+/HER2-metastatic breast cancer.
+In April 2021, we initiated our Phase 1 MYTHIC clinical trial for lunresertib (also known as RP-6306), our PKMYT1 (Protein Kinase Membraneassociated tyrosine- and threonine-specific cdc-2 inhibitory kinase) SL inhibitor, as a monotherapy for the treatment of molecularly selected advanced solid tumors, and announced the achievement of clinical proof of concept based on initial monotherapy data from the Phase 1 MYTHIC clinical trial and early insights from ongoing combination trials in June 2023.
+We initiated Phase 1 combination studies of lunresertib with gemcitabine (MAGNETIC) in December 2021, camonsertib (MYTHIC) in May 2022, and FOLFIRI (MINOTAUR) in August 2022, each for the treatment of molecularly selected advanced solid tumors, and expect to present further Phase 1 MYTHIC Module 2 combination data with camonsertib in the fourth quarter of 2023.
+In the fourth quarter of 2022, we received fast track designation for lunresertib in combination with gemcitabine for the treatment of adult patients with CCNE1amplified, or FBXW7, or PPP2R1A mutated platinum resistant ovarian cancer and in August 2023, we received fast track designation for lunresertib in combination with camonsertib for the treatment of adult patients with CCNE1 amplified, or FBXW7 or PPP2R1A mutated endometrial cancer previously treated with a platinum-containing regimen and immune checkpoint inhibitor where indicated.
+Based on promising preclinical data released at the 34th EORTC-NCI-AACR Symposium in October 2022, we are working with clinical investigators to initiate clinical testing, as part of an investigator-sponsored trial, or IST, of a fourth lunresertib combination with carboplatin and paclitaxel for the treatment of recurrent gynecological malignancies, with first patient dosing expected this year.
+In the fourth quarter of 2022, we entered into an agreement with Canadian Cancer Trials Group, or CCTG, for a planned, basket Phase 2 IST that is enrolling patients with selected, advanced cancers receiving lunresertib as combination with gemcitabine (NCT05605509), and in a second active study that will evaluate lunresertib in combination with gemcitabine in patients with CDK4/6 inhibitor treated ER+/HER2- metastatic breast cancer (NCT05601440).

 We continue to focus on the advancement of our preclinical programs into clinical development.
-We initiated IND-enabling studies in the first half of 2023 for a small molecule, now designated RP-1664, against an undisclosed target with potential to enter the clinic in late 2023 or early 2024.
-We are also pursuing development of an inhibitor of polymerase theta, or Pol0, in collaboration with Ono, as Pol0 is SL with multiple gene deficiencies found in tumors, including BRCA alterations.
-In 2022, we selected a proposed inhibitor, which we designated as RP-2119.
-In February 2023, based on our review of ongoing preclinical studies, we elected to prioritize other Pol0 inhibiting compounds in our preclinical development portfolio, which we believe have a higher probability for clinical impact relative to RP-2119.
-We expect to enter the clinic with a Pol0 inhibitor in 2024.
+We initiated IND-enabling studies in the first half of 2023 for a small molecule, now designated RP-1664, against an undisclosed target with potential to enter the clinic in early 2024.
+We also initiated IND-enabling studies for our newly designated polymerase theta, or Polθ, inhibitor, RP-3467, in June 2023.
+RP-3467 has shown greater potency in preclinical studies compared to RP-2119, our first Polθ inhibitor designated in 2022, and has potential to enter the clinic in 2024.
+With the termination of the Ono Agreement, our Polθ program, including RP-3467, is wholly-owned by Repare.